NightlySide/SIMJI/README.md

 ## Features

--   Fast Virtual Machine (5 000 000 it/sec in average)
+-   Fast Virtual Machine (30 000 000 it/sec in average)
--   Assemble MIPS-assembly files in binary
+-   Assemble mini-MIPS-assembly files in binary
 -   Graphical User Interface integrated to debug and try new code
 -   Open source project